-If the Lars are funding the expedition, the party will be traveling aboard the Hope of Glory, an aged caravel that is still seaworthy but has certainly seen better days.
-It is captained by a friend of the Lars' family, Willic Tamar and has a crew of 26 sailors.
-The ship is 56 feet long and 18 feet wide, fast (it can make 4 mph on a fair wind), and unarmed.
+If the Lars are funding the expedition, the party will be traveling aboard the Hope of Glory, an aged caravel (large ship) that is still seaworthy but has certainly seen better days.
+It is captained by Willic Tamar, a friend of the Lars' family, and has a crew of 20 sailors.
+The ship is 56ft long and 18ft wide, fast (it can make 4 mph on a fair wind), and unarmed.
 The Hope of Glory used to be a privateer, but its fighting days are at an end.
-However, it has a short draft (the amount of the ship normally underwater) of only 7 feet 5 inches, meaning it can navigate shallow waters with ease.
+However, it has a short draft (the amount of the ship normally underwater) of only 7ft 5in, meaning it can navigate shallow waters with ease.
 It does not have a large cargo hold and can carry the party plus another 100 tons of cargo.
 Most of this space has been given over to food and water, as well as repair supplies (50 tons rations, 40 tons repair supplies), leaving a mere 10 tons of space for loot.
 The party can bring mounts with them, but each horse or equivalent takes up 1 ton of cargo space.
-Horse, camels, and similar mounts need to make a DC 15 Fortitude save at the end of the voyage or perish; they really don't take well to sea travel.
+Horse, camels, and similar mounts need to make a saving throw at the end of the voyage or perish; they really don't take well to sea travel.
 Captain Tamar will not allow supplies to be tossed out to make room for the party; 10 tons should be enough for them, and he wants to be able to get back home.
 The ship has one rowboat that can be launched to facilitate landing.